sdtemple/isweep/README.md

 - Clean up some scripts to be more developer friendly?
   - writeSlimDemography.py is particularly poor form
   - make-roi-table.py is poor form

+## Current bugs

+- I somehow inserted a bug in the simulation study when reworking the repo.
+  - This could be in the `writeSlimDemography.py` ?
+  - Doesn't handle population structure well
+  - Too many ibd segments --> overestimating sel coef
+  - Go back and look at changes in late Nov, early Dec
+- The `plots/` and `stats/` output file names in `workflow/scan/`.
+  - It appears to be with the recombination plots